Kadri, Avs regroup to beat Stars 6-4 in Game 3

 Mikko Rantanen and Kadri responded with goals 1:52 apart to give the Avalanche back a 5-4 advantage.
 Kadri tipped in the winner off a pass from Kevin Connauton.

 Pierre-Edouard Bellemare added a late empty-netter to seal the win.
-It was his first playoff goal.
+This was Bellemare’s first playoff goal.

+“It’s a character win,” Kadri said.
+“It would’ve been easy for us to get down on ourselves.
+We’re pretty comfortable playing in every situation.
+Obviously, blowing the lead, it wasn’t our best.
+But this is a game that could definitely give us some moment and hopefully change the series.”

+Before the game, there was talk about whether the NHL should take the ice after the NBA and other professional sports leagues postponed games to protest racial injustice.

 Nikita Zadorov, Andre Burakovsky and Gabriel Landeskog scored for Colorado as part of a three-goal second period.